 “It was a scary time because he was really close to our family, said Burroughs.
 “Life isn’t promised; it’s precious and fragile, so we got in the church and tried to establish ourselves with Christ.
 At that age, I tried, but I fell short.”

 Burroughs believed in God.
-He was baptized his senior year Winslow Township High School but, young and immature, it didn’t take long for him to drift from the Lord.
+He was baptized his senior year at Winslow but, young and immature, it didn’t take long for him to drift from the Lord.
 His newfound freedom and success on the mat became a distraction.

 In 2006, Burroughs was offered a scholarship to the University of Nebraska, the same school that had recruited and signed childhood friend Vince Jones.
 He accepted.